3D Printing in healthcare is becoming a huge trend as professionals (especially surgeons) find revolutionary ways to use it in the medical field.

 The designer can check the prototype for accuracy and can rapidly make necessary changes to the resultant product.
 Titanium has been approved to be used in these 3D printers and can help manufacture implants.

-The speeding of production development opens the way to personalizations, making it is an especially growing field when it comes to 3D-printed Implants and replacement parts.
+The speeding of production development opens the way to personalizations, making it an especially growing field when it comes to 3D-printed Implants and replacement parts.

 3D bone reconstructions to increase success in surgery